-Your hosts at the Ryokan transfer you to Kiso-Fukushima after breakfast.
-Train tickets are provided for the short journey from Kiso-Fukushima to Yabuhara, the starting point for the hike over the Torii pass to Narai.
-Narai is a well-preserved atmospheric post-town, so explore this atmospheric village before travelling on by train to the castle town of Matsumoto and to your Onsen Ryokan inn for the evening.
+We begin the day with a short train journey to Yabuhara, the starting point for the hike over the Torii-toge pass, the highest point on the Nakasendo trail, to Narai.
+Narai is a well-preserved post-town, so explore this atmospheric village before travelling on by train to the castle town of Matsumoto and to your Onsen Ryokan or family-run Minshuku for the evening.

-Day 7: Narai to Matsumoto, onward travel to Tokyo
+Day 7: Matsumoto, onward travel to Tokyo